breadweb/extralife-helper/README.md

 * Occasionally shows the Extra Life and Children's Miracle Network Hospital logos.
 * Works in "participant" mode or "team" mode.
 * Supports four color themes and three border styles.
-* Works in XSplit, OBS Studio, and in any modern browser.
+* Works in XSplit, OBS Studio, and any modern browser.
 * Runs locally without dependency on any remote service besides the Extra Life API.
 * Core functionality and appearance can be modified with little JavaScript exprience.